cntlm - authenticating HTTP(S) proxy with TCP/IP tunneling and acceleration

 - The hostname of your workstation.

-The optional location of the configuration file is defined in the Makefile, with the default for 1) deb/rpm package, 2) traditional "make; make install" and 3) Windows installer being:
+The optional location of the configuration file is defined in the Makefile, with the default for 1) deb/rpm package, 2) traditional "make; make install" and 3) Windows installer, respectively, being:

 1) /etc/cntlm.conf 2) /usr/local/etc/cntlm.conf 3) %PROGRAMFILES%\Cntlm

-Cntlm has been successfully compiled and tested on both little and big endian machines (Linux/i386 and AIX/PowerPC).
 For compilation details, see README in the source distribution.
-Porting to any POSIX conforming OS shouldn't be more than a matter of the Makefile rearrangement.
-Cntlm uses strictly POSIX.1-2001 interfaces with ISO C99 libc (snprintf(3)), it is also compliant with SUSv3.
-Since version 0.33, cntlm supports Windows using POSIX emulation layer Cygwin.
+Porting to any POSIX conforming OS shouldn't be more than a matter of a Makefile rearrangement.
+Cntlm uses strictly POSIX.1-2001 interfaces with ISO C99 libc and is also compliant with SUSv3.
+Since version 0.33, cntlm supports Windows using a POSIX emulation layer called Cygwin.

 To report a bug, enable the debug output, save it to a file and submit on-line along with a detailed description of the problem and how to reproduce it.
-The link can be found on the homepage.
+Visit the home page for more.

 Written by David Kubicek <dave (o) awk.cz>